Javascript is not enabled.

 Courtesy Douglas Nichols

-How much progress a person can make and the timeline for their recovery depend on the type and location of the stroke and the patient’s age and overall health, says Richard Harvey, M.D., clinical chair of Shirley Ryan AbilityLab’s Brain Innovation Center in Chicago, where Nichols did his outpatient rehab.
+How much progress a person can make and the timeline for their recovery depend on many factors including the type and location of the stroke and the patient’s age and overall health, says Richard Harvey, M.D., clinical chair of Shirley Ryan AbilityLab’s Brain Innovation Center in Chicago, where Nichols did his outpatient rehab.
 For many survivors, it can be a tough road.
 Stroke is a leading cause of serious long-term disability.
 More than half of survivors 65 and over are left with reduced mobility, according to the Centers for Disease Control and Prevention.
 Other impacts, which can be long- or short-lasting, may include problems with thinking, communicating, vision, emotions and behavior.

 Still, many people regain at least some of the abilities they lost.
 “I tell stroke patients that the path to recovery is not a straight line,” says Nneka Ifejika, M.D., a professor of physical medicine and rehabilitation and neurology at UT Southwestern Medical Center in Dallas and a volunteer expert for the American Stroke Association.
 “It has twists, turns, times of acceleration and times of pause.
 The most important thing is not to lose hope.”

 Most strokes occur because a clot forms in a blood vessel in the brain, blocking blood flow.
 A smaller percentage are due to a blood vessel rupture in the brain.
 In both cases, parts of the brain are deprived of oxygen and die.
-As you’d imagine, a stroke affecting a large part of a crucial area of the brain is more serious, and more difficult to recover from, than a smaller stroke in a less important region.
+As you’d imagine, a stroke affecting a large part of a crucial area of the brain can be more serious, and more difficult to recover from, than a smaller stroke in a less important region.

 Video: How to Spot Symptoms of a Stroke